ranss/comment-limiter/readme.txt

 == Installation ==

 1. Install the plugin through your dashboard.
-2. Navigate to Comment Limiter menu.
+2. Navigate to Comment Limiter top-level menu.
 3. Insert your settings values.
 3. Done.